codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/shared-volumes-between-builds.md

 ---
-title: "Sharing data between pipeline steps"
+title: "Share data between pipeline steps"
 description: "How to cache folders between steps and builds"
 group: example-catalog
-sub_group: examples
+sub_group: ci-examples
 redirect_from:
   - /docs/shared-volumes-between-builds/
 toc: true
 ---

-Codefresh creates a [shared volume]({{site.baseurl}}/docs/pipelines/introduction-to-codefresh-pipelines/#sharing-the-workspace-between-build-steps) in each pipeline that is automatically shared on all freestyle steps.
+Codefresh creates a [shared volume]({{site.baseurl}}/docs/pipelines/introduction-to-codefresh-pipelines/#sharing-the-workspace-between-build-steps) in each pipeline that is automatically shared with all freestyle steps.

 {% include
 image.html